-- · the number and characteristics of the drug candidates we pursue; - · the scope, progress, results, and costs of researching and developing our drug candidates, and conducting preclinical studies and clinical trials; - · the timing of, and the costs involved in, obtaining regulatory approvals for our drug candidates; - the cost of manufacturing our drug candidates and any drugs we successfully commercialize; - · our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of such agreements; - the costs involved in preparing, filing, prosecuting, maintaining, defending, and enforcing patent claims, including litigation costs and the outcome of such litigation; and - the timing, receipt and amount of sales of, or milestone payments related to or royalties on, our current or future drug candidates, if any.
+- the number and characteristics of the drug candidates we pursue; - the scope, progress, results, and costs of researching and developing our drug candidates, and conducting preclinical studies and clinical trials; - the timing of, and the costs involved in, obtaining regulatory approvals for our drug candidates; - the cost of manufacturing our drug candidates and any drugs we successfully commercialize;

+- our ability to establish and maintain strategic collaborations, licensing or other arrangements and the financial terms of such agreements; - the costs involved in preparing, filing, prosecuting, maintaining, defending, and enforcing patent claims, including litigation costs and the outcome of such litigation; and - the timing, receipt and amount of sales of, or milestone payments related to or royalties on, our current or future drug candidates, if any.

 To continue to grow our business over the longer term, we plan to commit substantial resources to research and development, clinical trials of our product candidates, and other operations and potential product acquisitions and in licensing.
-We have evaluated and expect to continue to evaluate a wide array of strategic transaction opportunities that we may pursue could materially affect our liquidity and capital resources and may require us to incur additional indebtedness, seek equity capital or both.
+We have evaluated and expect to continue to evaluate a wide array of strategic transactions as part of our plan to acquire or in license and develop additional products and product candidates to augment our internal development pipeline.
+Strategic transaction opportunities that we may pursue could materially affect our liquidity and capital resources and may require us to incur additional indebtedness, seek equity capital or both.
 In addition, we may pursue development, acquisition or in licensing of approved or development products in new or existing therapeutic areas or continue the expansion of our existing operations.
-Accordingly, we expect to continue to opportunities that we may pursue development, acquisition or in licensing of approved or development products in new or existing therapeutic areas or continue the expansion of our existing operations.
-Accordingly, we expect to continue to opportunities that we may pursue development products and products are accordingly, we expect to continue to opportunities that we may pursue development products in new or existing therapeutic areas or continue to evaluate and expect to continue to evaluate and expect to continue to acquisition and in licensing.
-We have evaluated and expect to continue to evaluate and in licensing.
-We have evaluated and expect to continue to evaluate and in licensing of approved or development products in new or existing therapeutic areas or continue to evaluate and expect to continue to general continue to expect and or products and products and products and products and products are evaluated and expect to continue to evaluate and in licensing.
+Accordingly, we expect to continue to opportunistically seek access to additional capital to license or acquire additional products, product candidates or companies to expand our operations, or for general corporate purposes.
+Strategic transactions may require us to raise additional capital through one or more public or private debt or equity financings or could be structured as a collaboration or partnering arrangement.
 We have no arrangements, agreements, or understandings in place at the present time to enter into any acquisition, in licensing or similar strategic business transaction.